This post was most recently updated on May 25th, 2020

 2. Don’t go skiing on a sunny day without goggles

 We took our family for a late season ski trip at Brian Head, Utah.
-It was a beautiful day–sunny and warm enough to ditch coats and gloves (and apparently some goggles, too).
+It was a beautiful day — sunny and warm enough to ditch coats and gloves (and apparently some goggles, too).
 At the end of the day, both of my sons had developed snowblindness (sunburnt eyes).
 I’ll tell you that as a mother, it was very difficult to see my sons in so much pain!
 And there wasn’t much we could do but search the internet for treatment ideas, which amounted to keeping cold compresses on their eyes all night long.
 We didn’t sleep well, and the next day was spent recovering instead of skiing more.
 Now you know.
 Don’t ditch the goggles!
 And do use sunscreen if you spend the day at the beach.
 Sunburns are miserable.
+Of course, if you’re not going skiing, make sure you invest in some quality sunglasses to protect your eyes.
+They are a worthy investment.

 I spent a week visiting my grandmother in Orlando, Florida.
 We had a wonderful week together, and on the morning of my return home, I packed my suitcase and sat down to visit with her until it was time to go.
 My alarm went off on my phone.
 That’s when I realized it was still synced with my home time zone.
 I should have been more familiar with my itinerary or I should have looked at my reservation confirmation instead of the calendar.
 I missed my scheduled flight.

-4. Don’t assume you’ll be able to get a taxi
+4. Don’t assume you can get a taxi during national holidays

 My husband was travelling home from a business trip in Singapore during their Chinese New Year celebrations.
 He checked out of the hotel with plenty of time to catch a taxi to the airport for his flight.
 Plenty of time when it’s not a national holiday.
 Even though the street was full of taxis, none would stop for him.
 They were on their way to holiday events or picking up riders who had reserved their services.
 He literally could not hail a taxi for over an hour, and he missed his flight.
 He had to return to the hotel and fly home the following day, and we were both so disappointed!